wp-plugins/rsvp/readme.txt

 * Export the guest list
 * Add, edit and delete guests
 * Associate guests with other guests
+* Create custom questions that can be asked by each attendee
+* Specify email notifications to happen whenever someone rsvps

 If there are any improvements or modifications you would like to see in the plugin please feel free to contact me at (mike AT mde DASH dev.com) and
 I will see if I can get them into the plugin for you.